Achemsamuel/Coin/README.md

 ---

 ## 🛠 Tech Stack
+- **UIKit** – For Programmatic UI
 - **SwiftUI** – For modern declarative UI
 - **Combine** – For managing asynchronous data streams
 - **Charts** – For interactive data visualization
 - **CoinRanking API** – Fetches real-time cryptocurrency data

 ---

+## Run the App
+- Download the source file
+- Click to open and run it with Xcode
+- Build the application and test it.

+## Challenges
+- **Loading SVG in Swift**
+  This was solved by utilizing the powerful Swift WKWebViw to load the SVG.
+Firstly, the SVG is downloaded using the URLSessionDataTask and then the data is conveted into a String(data: svgData, encoding: .utf8).
+This string is then loaded inside a <div>svgString<\div> and loaded into the WKWebView.